PRIVATE VIEW – THURSDAY MAY 16 2019. 6.30pm – 9.30pm

 12 October – 9 November 2018, Friday evenings 6–9 p.m.

-SONIC SPACE, a new exhibition series at Geoff Stern Art Space, opens with a sound installation by Andrea Neumann and Mads Emil Nielsen.
+SONIC SPACE, an exhibition series at Geoff Stern Art Space, opens with a sound installation by Andrea Neumann and Mads Emil Nielsen.

-Creepage Current, the artists’ three-part acousmatic work, is realised via a sound system involving eight high-fidelity, three-way speakers.
+Creepage Current, the artists’ three-part acousmatic work, is realised via a sound system involving eight high-fidelity, three-way speakers and a subwoofer.
 Each part of the work is derived from recordings of electronics by Nielsen and recordings of Neumann’s playing of her signature ‘inside piano’, a reduction of the piano to its strings, resonance board and cast-iron frame.
-Created by means of open improvisation, graphic scoring and multilayering, these recordings are remixed and spatialised through eight channels into a complex collage of sonic movement that elicits an impression of spatial texture and tactility.
+Created by means of open improvisation, graphic scoring and multilayering, these recordings are remixed and spatialised through nine channels into a complex collage of sonic movement that elicits an impression of spatial texture and tactility.

 Andrea Neumann and Mads Emil Nielsen at Geoff Stern Art Space.
 Photo: Raquel Olivas